Local school districts will not have to find a way to pay for teachers accidentally left out of a $1,500 pay raise, state officials said Thursday.

 The Legislature appropriated $58 million for the pay raises earlier this year, and the Mississippi Department of Education will use those funds to pay for all teachers to receive their raises until lawmakers can make up the budget gap in the 2020 legislative session.

-When asked if districts would be expected to shore up the shortfall, Wright told reporters, “Lord no, they’re not gonna have to.”
+When asked if districts would be expected to shore up the shortfall, state Superintendent of Education Carey Wright told reporters, “Lord no, they’re not gonna have to.”

 “There is sufficient money to cover the teacher pay raises until the Legislature meets.
 We’re very comfortable with that,” she said.